 AnnotSV takes as an input file a classical VCF or BED file describing the SV type and coordinates.
 The output file contains the overlaps of the SV with relevant genomic features where the genes refer to RefSeq or ENSEMBL genes (user defined).

 AnnotSV provides numerous relevant annotations that are detailed here.

 In addition, AnnotSV provides on top of the annotations a ranking score to assess SV pathogenicity.

 This score is an adaptation of the work provided by the joint consensus recommendation of ACMG and ClinGen (Riggs et al., 2020).
 We especially took attention in scoring as much as possible recessive SV observed in various dataset (NGS, array based...)

 This program is well detailed in the README file.

 Thank you for taking the time to use AnnotSV, your feedback is greatly appreciated.

 AnnotSV supports as well the VCF (Variant Call Format) or the commonly used BED (Browser Extensible Data) input format to describe the SV to annotate.
 It allows the program to be easily integrated into any bioinformatics pipeline dedicated to NGS analysis.

-Giving a SV BED file, AnnotSV produces a tab-separated values file which can be easily integrated in bioinformatics pipelines or directly read in a spreadsheet program.
+Giving a BED or VCF SV file, AnnotSV produces a tab-separated values file as well as a VCF file which can be easily integrated in bioinformatics pipelines or directly read in a spreadsheet program.

-The annotations columns available in the output file are detailed here and in the README file.
+The annotations columns available in the output file are detailed in the README file.